 Subject: Business Entrepreneurship for Kids

-I would like to thank you for your idea and initiative to create a business entrepreneurship class for kids.
+I would like to thank you for the initiative and the idea of having a business entrepreneurship class for young people.

-The class taught my son that kids too can think in an independent and creative way, to be entrepreneurs from a young age with just a little courage, a lot of planning and just enough persistence.
+The course taught my son that kids, too, can think independently and creatively.
+Moreover, it has shown him that it is possible to be an entrepreneur at a young age with a little courage, a lot of planning, and just enough persistence.

-Dvir thoroughly enjoyed the class, partly because of the content, passed on using presentations, games, exercises and a guest lecturer who illustrated to the kids the process an entrepreneur goes through.
+Dvir thoroughly enjoyed the class, partly because of the content passed on using presentations, games, and exercises and partially due to a guest lecturer who illustrated to the kids the process an entrepreneur goes through.

-Galit, you are being an easy going, pleasant and knowledgeable person and you have contributed greatly to the success of the program.
+Galit, being a relaxed, pleasant, and knowledgeable person, has greatly contributed to the success of the course.

-I, of course, will highly recommend this program to all parents looking into the program for their kids.
+I, of course, will highly recommend this program to all parents looking into it for their kids.

 And perhaps at this time, I shall add - Thank you.